-Moreover, Armstrong's story continued to dissolve when, just two days after the Andreus' testimony under oath, the Lance Armstrong Foundation proclaimed a contribution of \$1.5 million to Dr. Nichols' medical department at Indiana University.79 Nevertheless, the matter was settled with Armstrong receiving not only the \$5 million bonus, but also \$2.5 million in attorney's fees and interest.80 Armstrong used the settlement to declare his innocence, but in fact the arbitration panel never ruled on whether Armstrong had doped or not.81 positive for EPO.82 To refute the claims, Armstrong appeared on CNN's "Larry King Live," and offered his theory that the French National Doping Detection Laboratory (LNDD) had intentionally altered his samples.83 However, this theory was not supported by the fact that, "each of Armstrong's samples was tested along with several others, and lab technicians were unaware of which sample came from whom, furthermore, the pattern of results [did] not indicate that the samples were spiked."84 Armstrong's case was considered incredible, in part because he was very reluctant to bring his claims to trial despite being so adamant about his innocence.
+Moreover, Armstrong's story continued to dissolve when, just two days after the Andreus' testimony under oath, the Lance Armstrong Foundation proclaimed a contribution of \$1.5 million to Dr. Nichols' medical department at Indiana University.
+Nevertheless, the matter was settled with Armstrong receiving not only the \$5 million bonus, but also \$2.5 million in attorney's fees and interest.
+Armstrong used the settlement to declare his innocence, but in fact the arbitration panel never ruled on whether Armstrong had doped or not.

+2005, French sporting newspaper L'Équipe In published the shocking revelation that Armstrong's frozen urine samples from six separate stages of the 1999 Tour tested positive for EPO.
+To refute the claims, Armstrong appeared on CNN's "Larry King Live," and offered his theory that the French National Doping Detection Laboratory (LNDD) had intentionally altered his samples.
+However, this theory was not supported by the fact that, "each of Armstrong's samples was tested along with several others, and lab technicians were unaware of which sample came from whom, furthermore, the pattern of results [did] not indicate that the samples were spiked."
+Armstrong's case was considered incredible, in part because he was very reluctant to bring his claims to trial despite being so adamant about his innocence.
 However, Armstrong did eventually prevail somewhat when the legitimacy of the testing of the urine samples was called into question by the media and anti-regulatory agencies.